John Abdulai Jinapor: Education

 Jinapor attended Ghana Senior High School in Tamale.
 He had his master's degree in Development Finance from the University of Ghana in 2019.
 Post Graduate Diploma in Finance and Financial Law from the University of London in 2015.
 Masters of Science in Energy Economics from the Ghana Institute of Management and Public Administration (GIMPA) in 2021.
 Bachelor's degree from the University for Development Studies, Master's degree in marketing at the University of Ghana, 2008.

 Political career

 He was appointed Deputy Minister of Energy under the John Mahama administration.
 He is member of the Seventh Parliament of the Fourth Republic of Ghana representing the Yapei Kusawgu Constituency in the Northern Region on the ticket of the National Democratic Congress.

+2016 election

+Jinapor contested the 2016 Ghanaian general election on the ticket of National Democratic Congress and won the Yapei Kusawgu parliamentary seat with 23, 364 votes of the total votes which is equivalent to 62.13% over the parliamentary candidate of New Patriotic Party Zakaria Yakubu who polled 14, 242 votes representing 37.87% of the total votes.